Pode | Yngvill Hopen

 • The computer game has a significant contribution from authors or performers resident in Norway or another EEA country.

-• A computer game is defined as a narrow audiovisual work if it meets at least one of the following requirements:
+A narrow audiovisual work is a computer game that meets at least one of the following criteria:

 • Norway as the primary market.